Gowtham007007/Week-1_RISC-V_Tapeout/Day_3/README.md

 ![Netlist Optimization](https://img.shields.io/badge/Netlist-Optimization-teal?style=for-the-badge)
 ![Verilog Practice](https://img.shields.io/badge/Verilog-Practice-yellow?style=for-the-badge)
 ![Summary Tables](https://img.shields.io/badge/Summary-Tables-pink?style=for-the-badge)
+# 🌟 Welcome to **Day 3** of our Digital Design Journey 🚀

 </div>

-# 🌟 Welcome to **Day 3** of our Digital Design Journey 🚀

-Hello dear learner 👋,
+Hello Everyone 👋,
 Welcome back to **Day 3** of VLSI & Verilog exploration! 💻⚡
 Today’s session will be filled with **optimization techniques, sequential logic insights, and hands-on Verilog coding** 🎯.

  ---

 ## 🎉 What’s Inside Today?

 ✨ **Highlights of Day 3**:
  - 🔍 Deep Dive into **Constant Propagation** in Sequential Logic
  - 🛠️ Understanding **Unused Outputs & Their Impact**
  - 🧩 Netlist-Level Optimizations and Synthesis Flow
  - 💡 Hands-on **Verilog Code Examples** with Explanations
  - 📊 Beautiful **Summary Tables** to connect theory ↔️ practice

 ---

 ## 📚 Topics We’ll Explore

 🎯 **Optimization Concepts**
   - 🚦 Constant Propagation (Sequential Logic)
   - 🗑️ Removal of Unused Outputs
   - 🔧 Logic Simplification at Netlist Level

  💻 **Verilog Practice**
   - 📝 Code Example with **Unused Outputs**
   - 🏗️ Top-Level Integration with Module Instantiations

  📊 **Analysis & Comparison**
   - 📑 Summary Tables (Source Code vs Netlist Result)
   - ⚡ Impact on Area & Power

  ---

  ## 🖥️ Learning Style Today

  🌈 To make your learning more fun:
  - 🎨 Colorful **Markdown sections** with emojis
  - 📂 Structured **Table of Contents** for clarity
  - 💡 Real **Examples + Results** to solidify concepts

  ---

  ✨ Get ready, this **Day 3** will not only teach you theory but also show you how it looks in practice with Verilog codes and synthesis results! 🚀

  💪 Let’s begin our journey 👉 **towards smarter digital design!**

 # 1. Constant Propagation